By Jim Richman

 Understand Your Ultimate Value

 Whose view of you is most important?
 Yours?
 Your friends?
 Your Family’s?
 All rhetorical.
 It’s God’s.
 If God had not loved you, if he had not seen your truest value, he would not have sent Jesus.
-When we begin to believe our value is defined by ourselves or the sinful world around us, we will eventually fall to that definition.
+When you begin to believe our value is defined by ourselves or the sinful world around you, we will eventually fall to that definition.
 When we are convinced by God’s spirit that the most significant definition of our value is His, we will be able to not only fight back from failure, but withstand many of the storms we may have fallen to previously.

 Embrace the Truth of Your Shortcoming and Start Building Again.